Alzheimer's genes: Are you at risk?

-Researchers hope that discovery of these genes will help them learn more about the basic mechanisms of Alzheimer's and consequently, ways to treat and prevent the disease.
-But similar to APOE, these genes are risk factors, not direct causes.
+As with APOE, these genes are risk factors, not direct causes.
 In other words, having a variation of one of these genes may increase your risk of Alzheimer's.
-But knowing whether you have such a variation doesn't help predict whether you will ultimately develop Alzheimer's.
+However, knowing whether you have such a variation doesn't help predict whether you'll develop Alzheimer's.

-A very small percentage of the people who develop Alzheimer's disease have the early-onset variety, which is classified as beginning before the age of 65.
+A very small percentage of people who develop Alzheimer's disease have the early-onset type, which is classified as beginning before age 65.

-Scientists have identified three genes in which mutations cause early-onset Alzheimer's.
-If you inherit one of these mutated genes from either parent, you almost certainly will experience Alzheimer's symptoms before the age of 65.
+Scientists have identified three genes in which mutations cause early-onset Alzheimer's disease.
+If you inherit one of these mutated genes from either parent, you'll likely experience Alzheimer's symptoms before age 65.
 The genes involved are:

 Mutations of these genes cause the production of excessive amounts of a toxic protein fragment called amyloid-beta peptide.
-As these fragments stick together and deposit in the brain as amyloid plaques — and somehow induce changes in another brain protein called tau — the brain cells start dying and the signs and symptoms of Alzheimer's begin.
+As these fragments stick together and collect in the brain as amyloid plaques, the tau protein malfunctions.
+As the tau protein particles stick together and form neurofibrillary tangles, the brain cells die and the signs and symptoms of Alzheimer's disease develop.

-However, some people who have early-onset Alzheimer's don't have mutations in any of these three genes.
-That suggests that this early onset form of Alzheimer's disease is linked to other genetic mutations that haven't been identified yet.
+However, some people who have early-onset Alzheimer's don't have mutations in these three genes.
+That suggests that this early-onset form of Alzheimer's disease is linked to other genetic mutations that haven't been identified yet.

 Most experts don't recommend genetic testing for late-onset Alzheimer's.
 In some instances of early-onset Alzheimer's, however, genetic testing may be appropriate.

-In the case of APOE, knowing whether you have the e4 variety really doesn't tell you much.
+In the case of APOE, knowing whether you have the e4 variety doesn't tell you whether you'll develop Alzheimer's.
 Although many people with APOE e4 develop Alzheimer's, many don't.
-Conversely, some people with no APOE e4 genes get Alzheimer's.
-Most clinicians discourage testing for the APOE genotype, as the results are often difficult to interpret.
+Conversely, some people with no APOE e4 genes develop Alzheimer's.
+Most clinicians discourage testing for the APOE genotype because the results are difficult to interpret.

 Researchers and genes

-Researchers suspect that there are dozens more genes that affect Alzheimer's disease risk that have not yet been identified or confirmed.
-Scientists study the genetics of Alzheimer's disease because understanding the basis of a disease may provide clues about how to combat it.
+Researchers suspect that many more genes that haven't been identified yet affect Alzheimer's disease risk.
 Such information may prove vital in the development of new ways to treat, or even prevent, Alzheimer's disease in the future.

-The Alzheimer's Disease Genetics Study, sponsored by the National Institute on Aging, is examining genetic information from families that have at least two siblings who have developed Alzheimer's after the age of 60.
-If your family is interested in participating in this study, visit the web site for the National Cell Repository for Alzheimer's Disease (NCRAD).
+The Alzheimer's Disease Genetics Study, sponsored by the National Institute on Aging, is examining genetic information from families that have at least two family members who have developed Alzheimer's after age 65.
+If your family is interested in participating in this study, visit the website for the National Cell Repository for Alzheimer's Disease.